liferay/liferay-docs/develop/tutorials/articles/07-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

 When you build an app's WSDD, make sure to use `gradlew` in `liferay-portal` instead of the `gradle` on your machine.
 After building, you can find the WSDD JAR in the `tools/sdk/dist` folder of your local `liferay-portal` copy.
-Otherwise, building an app's WSDD is the same as in the preceeding section.
+Otherwise, building an app's WSDD is the same as in the preceding section.

 For example, to build the WSDD for the Bookmarks app, first navigate to the `liferay-portal/modules/apps/collaboration/bookmarks/bookmarks-service` folder